-Ringette Alberta made a major change for the 2014-2015 season moving towards a "stage-based" structure for the U10 Division.
+Ringette Alberta moved towards a "stage-based" structure for the U10 Division.
 (See Appendix A)

 This new structure ensures athletes are placed in an environment that is optimal for their long-term development.
 The following stages are included in the new U10 Division structure: